griff-kodexx/Jpa-sample/README.md

-A combination of JavaEE technologies.
+A prototype of a clinic system.
+It has benn built using various Java EE technologies and other third party dependencies.